ooni/ooni.org/content/post/2024-job-opening-ooni-backend-developer/index.md

 analysis support for OONI [research reports](https://ooni.org/reports/) and in support of the research of our [partners](https://ooni.org/partners).

 This is a **full-time 6-month contract position**, starting ASAP.
+We will be reviewing applications on a rolling basis.
 The contract may be extended depending on the contractor’s performance and the availability of funds.
 The contractor fee will be determined depending on the contractor’s relevant experience and expertise.